ziqidennisliu/ziqidennisliu.github.io/_projects/5_project.md

 <br>
 ## Prototyping and Assembly

 We used 3D printing, laser cutting, and other methods to produce the required components.
-The final assembly is currently in progress.
+The final version of the prototype has been received and accepted by the China Science and Technology Museum.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">